BrentBaccala/ModernIntegration/README.md

-# ModernIntegration
+# Modern Integration
-A differential algebra textbook
+## A differential algebra textbook

 From the preface: